Orange You Just Crushed?

 On the centenary of his birth, KU receives the last works of author William S. Burroughs from the Burroughs estate.
 Burroughs, author of "The Naked Lunch," lived in Lawrence the last 15 years of his life.

 Knute Knows Football

 Notre Dame's Knute Rockne speaks at the first annual football banquet in the Kansas Union Ballroom.
 Also in attendance...Rear Admiral Richard E. Byrd.
 Rockne died less than two months later in a plane crash near Bazaar, Kansas

 First in War

-Alfred C. Alford, the first KU student or alumnus killed in any war, dies near Caloocan, Philippines during the Spanish-American War.
-He fought under the command of another KU man, Colonel (later Major-General) Frederick Funston.
+Alfred C. Alford, the first KU student or alumnus killed in any war, dies near Caloocan, Philippines during the Philippine-American War.
+He fought in Company B of the Kansas Infantry under the command of another KU man, Colonel (later Major-General) Frederick Funston.